dioannidis/usbasp/README.md

 ##### _Serial Data_

-UART HID implementation uses 8 byte size input and output reports.
+UART HID implementation uses 8 byte size input and output interrupt reports.

 The last byte ( 8th ) has special meaning.
 It  holds the actual serial bytes count.
 If its value is greater than 7 then it is serial data.
 If the value is 7 or smaller then its the serial data count and the remaining bytes are ignored.